Gabriella439/haskell-nix/README.md

 # Organization

-This tutorial is split into several tutorial projects in the `project0/` and `project1/` subdirectories.
+This tutorial is split into several tutorial projects in the `project*/` subdirectories.
 Read the `README.md` file in each subdirectory in order to follow the tutorial:

 * [Project 0 - Nix basics][proj0]